Full Time (35 hours per week)

 If you share our values and support our mission and vision please consider joining our team.

-Reporting to the Family Time Coordinator, the Early Childhood and Family Coach is responsible for the following:
+Reporting to the Family Coaching Manager, the Early Childhood Family Coach is responsible for the following:

 - Supporting children and families as they work towards reunification and permanency, while the children are living in another home environment